 47. Comment feature

 Allowing comments on your blog is a great way to start a conversation with your visitors.
-Building relationships with your readers is a great way to nurture them along there purchase journey.
+Building relationships with your readers is a great way to nurture them along their purchase journey.

 – CONTACT PAGE

 48. Business contact information

 Though a map is helpful, you must also mention your address anyway.
 In many cases, people visit your site to know your business address.

 Many visitors come to your website to find your contact details.
 Having your street address, phone number and contact email are recommended depending on your type of business.
 Also having a map can help potential clients or customers find your office or store.